I discovered Baja California whale watching in 2018 on my first road trip in Baja California and I completely fell in love.

 Baja California whale watching season attracts a lot of wildlife amateurs and experts who come here just to see the whales for days.
-San Ignacio lagoon is one of the best places to camp and spends days just watching whales and stay connected with mother nature.
+Laguna San Ignacio is one of the best places to camp and spends days just watching whales and staying connected with mother nature.

-Normally you are told to keep the distance and don’t even dare touch the animals, including other types of whales.
+Normally you are told to keep your distance and don’t even dare touch the animals, including other types of whales.

 In this case, it’s the opposite if you don’t pet them they turn around and go away.